jamarphi/pen_engine/ext/platforms/mac_ios/README.md

 If you uncomment this line, your application will not run for PC, so only do this once you have tested on the PC version and are ready to build it for Mac and IOS.

-For using Xcode, first go and create a target inside of your ios application if you have not done so already.
+For using Xcode, first go and create two targets inside of your application if you have not done so already, one for Mac and one for IOS.
+Also remove any folders associated with these two targets.

 Next go to Build Phases -> Link Binary With Libraries -> add the following libraries: